justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 ### Case 5: Userland template library or framework

 A template library or framework author wishes to make their library as small and fast as possible.
-They may have a custom template syntax or entirely template and component definition language, either unrelated to or forked from the standard browser supported languages.
+They may have a custom template syntax or an entirely template and component definition language, either unrelated to or forked from the standard browser-supported languages.

 ## Proposal: The DOM Templating API

-This proposal introduces the DOM Templating API - an API that lets developers write HTML templates in JavaScript and efficiently apply them to the DOM.
-This repository also covers two importantly adjacent proposals: DOM Parts and DOM Scheduling.
+This proposal introduces the DOM Templating API, an API that lets developers write HTML templates in JavaScript and efficiently apply them to the DOM.
+This repository also covers two important adjacent proposals: DOM Parts and DOM Scheduling.

 > [!NOTE]
 > This is an omnibus proposal that covers a full-featured templating API,
 > DOM Parts, and a task scheduler.
 >
-> These should most likely be three separate proposals, however the are very
+> These should most likely be three separate proposals.
+However, they are very
 > dependent on each other, and it's important to verify that the lower-level
-> pieces are sufficiently capable for implementing the higher-level APIs on top
+> pieces are sufficiently capable of implementing the higher-level APIs on top
-> of.
+> of them.
 >
 > This omnibus approach is intended to help design and test the APIs so that
 > they work well together.
 DOM Parts and scheduling details can then be